 Interference in the Procurement Process

 a) Elected Councillors, employees, or members of Committees of Council and groups, shall not knowingly cause or permit anything to be done or communicated to anyone in a manner which is likely to cause any potential supplier to have an unfair advantage or disadvantage in obtaining a contract for the supply of goods and/or services to the City.

 b) Elected Councillors, or members of Committees of Council and groups shall separate themselves from the procurement process and have no involvement whatsoever in specific procurements.
 Elected Councillors or members of Committees of Council shall not see any documents or receive any information related to a particular procurement while the procurement process in ongoing.
-Elected Councillors who receive inquiries from suppliers related to any specific procurement shall immediately direct those persons making inquiries to the Finance Department or Director of Finance.
+Elected Councillors who receive inquiries from suppliers related to any specific procurement shall immediately direct those persons making inquiries to the Finance Department.

 c) If an Elected Councillor, employee or member of Committees of Council and groups, fail to comply with this provision, they must be removed from the awarding process, and the vendor in question will be disqualified.